mendix/docs/content/en/docs/appstore/connectors/aws-authentication.md

 * [Session credentials](https://docs.aws.amazon.com/STS/latest/APIReference/API_GetSessionToken.html) - This type of credentials is valid for a limited time, for example, 1 hour.
 Because they are temporary, they are the recommended secure solution for most use cases.
 As a best practice, use session credentials to authenticate, unless your connector specifically requires a different type of authentication.
 * [Static credentials](https://docs.aws.amazon.com/general/latest/gr/root-vs-iam.html) - These are static IAM credentials that are valid indefinitely.
 As a best practice, you should not use them in your production app.
 However, you may want to use them to quickly test your connector, if the connector that you are implementing supports this type of authentication.
 * [Signature version 4 headers](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) - These credentials represent an advanced use case.
-You may use them if the session credentials do not fully cover your requirements, for example, if your request has parameters that session credentials do not support.
-Some compatible AWS connectors may also explicitly require this type of authentication.
+You may use them together with session or static credentials to sign your request, for example, while calling the API without using AWS SDK.
+Some compatible AWS connectors may explicitly require this type of authentication.

 You can implement the above authentication types by means of adding a corresponding activity to the microflow that requires AWS authentication (for example, in order to connect to Amazon Dynamo DB and retrieve specific information from a table).
 Each activity returns a Credentials object, which is then used for authentication.